-The Quality Assurance Project Plan (QAPP) for this program was originally written, signed by all co-Pls, and approved by US EPA in the spring of 2011, prior to beginning any fieldwork.
+The Quality Assurance Project Plan (QAPP) for this program was originally written, signed by all co-PIs, and approved by USEPA in the spring of 2011, prior to beginning any fieldwork.
 Throughout the first round of the project (2011-2015) 5 revisions were made to the QAPP.
 These revisions were necessary to improve methodology, better clarify protocols, and ensure the safety of all personnel.
-After each revision, all co-Pls and US EPA reviewed and signed the updated document prior to commencing fieldwork.
+After each revision, all co-PIs and US EPA reviewed and signed the updated document prior to commencing fieldwork.
 The final QAPP revision for round 1 of the project was signed in March 2015.
 This 2015 revision (QAPP_r5) served as the basis for the second round of monitoring (2016-2020).

 For the second 5-year sampling rotation, no substantial methodological or quality assurance/quality control changes were necessary.
 The QAPP_r5 document was reviewed by project PIs prior to our February 19, 2016 project meeting.
 The only changes that were required to QAPP_r5 related to the data management system.
 Specifically, an update was added noting how the data management system developed by LimnoTech and housed at Central Michigan University will be backed up.
 Project PIs signed the updated QAPP (QAPP_CWMII_v1) at the February 19, 2016 meeting.
-This QAPP was reviewed and approved by all project co-PIs at our February 10, 2017 meeting.
-The QAPP will be updated before the third year of round 2 sampling to clarify some water quality elements and eliminate a few inconsistencies.
+This QAPP was reviewed and approved by all project co-PIs at our February 10, 2017 meeting and at our February 22, 2018 meeting.
+In thoroughly reviewing the QAPP and SOPs in early 2018, crews found inconsistencies between the QAPP and SOPs and another handful of minor corrections and clarifications.
+PIs signed off on these changes at the 2018 PI meeting in Michigan in February.
+These fixes are being incorporated and an updated QAPP and SOPs will be submitted to EPA before the fourth field season